BenjaminShinar/Books-Resources/CppNow2021/Algorithms and Concepts.md

 <!--
 ignore these words in spell check for this file
-// cSpell:ignore rtime conceptify Parnas
+// cSpell:ignore rtime conceptify Parnas Permutatic Distributic regtr -->
--->

 [Main](README.md)